Introduction to Advanced Statistics for Language Sciences

 Mode: Online only

 This is a satellite conference.
-Registration for this workshop is independent of attendance of the main conference.
+Registration for this workshop is independent of attendance at the main conference.